SuperMarioOfficial/DevOps-Playground/README.md

 "The most beautiful flowers grow on the edge of the ravine"[Source](http://www.achemenet.com/pdf/in-press/VAN-DER-SPEK_Cyrus_the_Great_Exiles_and_Foreign_Gods_June_2013.pdf) Babylon in 539 BCE [Antiochus Cylinder](https://www.livius.org/sources/content/mesopotamian-chronicles-content/antiochus-cylinder/)
 ### Keywords: Kali Linux ISO + Packer + Ansible + Vagrant + Docker + Virtualbox + Vmware

-## Build your own vagrant box Easy-way:
+## Build your own vagrant box the Easy-way:
 - ```vagrant init mindwarelab/kore```
 - edit the ansible playbook path in the vagrant file to your own playbook file
 - ```vagrant up --provision```

-## Build your own vagrant box Hard-way
+## Build your own vagrant box the Hard-way
 ### Buil the ISO
 - [Build a new ISO](https://github.com/cybern3tic/devops_notes/blob/master/tutorials/build_new_iso.md)
 ### Create packer file and configure the virtualbox